-In the first part of the instrument, frequency count was used to summarize the data for the demographics of the participants.
+Purposive sampling, also known as selective sampling, was used by the researchers in the demographics of the participants.
 Then the presentation of findings together with the analysis and interpretation was done.
 The frequency of the answer, Always, Often, Sometimes, never option, would be measured through a table, to see how many respondents answered each option.